quarkslab/land_of_cxx/orc/README.rst

     std::function<bool(std::string::const_reference)> isnotspace =  [](std::string::const_reference c) { return not std::isspace(c); };

+Note that's a generic object that will store the lambda, it's not the lambda type!

 To use our ``StatChooser``, we need an extra method in the ``Warrior`` class::

     template<size_t N>